How to save money to travel? What are the steps you need to take? And, what are some creative ways to save money to travel?

 Travel Savings Jar

 Start saving up your extra change!
 You have no idea how much change can add up quickly.
-We once cashed in our travel savings jar and ended up leaving on vacation with an extra $500.
+We once cashed in our travel savings jar and left on vacation with an extra $500.

-Look around you, I bet you’ll find a few things collecting dust that no longer is serving its purpose or you no longer want.
+Look around you.
+One of the creative ways to save money to travel is probably sitting right next you.
+We bet you’ll find a few things collecting dust that no longer serve their purpose or you no longer want.

-At least once a year, hubby and I look around our house, garage, and anywhere we keep things to see what we can get rid of.
+At least once a year, we look around our house, garage, and wherever we keep things to see what we can eliminate.
 There is always the odd piece of furniture.
-The electronic device we bought and stopped using, but still works great.
+The electronic device we bought and stopped using still works great.
 The piece of art we never hung.
-Old books.
-The list goes on.

-You can go on eBay, Facebook Marketplace, Offer Up, and many other sites to sell these 2nd hand items.
+You can hold a garage sale and make some money.
+If you don’t have time to set up the sale, post it on eBay, Facebook Marketplace, Offer Up, Poshmark, and many other sites to sell these 2nd hand items.

-Make that extra chedda’!
-And then stock it away as part of your travel funds.
+Earn extra money!
+Then stock it as part of your travel funds.

-Instead of spending $100 for groceries, push to only spent $80 and save the extra $20 for travel.
+How to save money to travel?
+Instead of spending $100 on groceries, push only to spend $80 and save the extra $20 for travel.